mediafly/extensions-documentation/extensions.md

 * Fonts
 * Images

 All of these files are packaged up in a specific way and uploaded to Mediafly Airship.
-These packages have the extension of `.extension`.
+These packages have the extension of `.mext`.
 Note: Packaging Extensions with the `.zip` is now obsolete and Viewer no longer supports this file extension for Extensions.

 When the user opens the Extension, the app loads and renders the Extension much like it would a traditional web page.
 ![image](http://devdocs.mediafly.com/extensions/images/Interactives%20Overview.png)